John Filip Nordlund: The execution

-Nordlund had the possibility of writing a letter to the king, Oscar II, to plead for mercy, which he chose not to do.
+Nordlund had the possibility of writing a letter to King Oscar II pleading for mercy, which he chose not to do.
 Strangely enough, he took the time to write a letter to the Supreme Court complaining about the fact that he had been wrongfully sentenced for robbery of people that he did not rob.
 The Supreme Court wrote in their answer (of 13 November) that this was irrelevant and that the sentence passed by the court was correct.
 While awaiting his execution he met his mother several times (the last time five days before his execution).
 In addition the priest from Långholmen, August Hylander came to visit him several times.
-In his final letter to his parents he actually asked the lord for redemption and told his parents good bye.
+In his final letter to his parents he actually asked the Lord for redemption and told his parents good bye.

 On the morning of 10 December Nordlund was escorted to the prison yard of Västerås County Jail where he was strapped to a stretcher-resembling block and beheaded by the high executioner Dahlman using a manual blade, rather much resembling a meat cleaver.
 Nordlund's execution was swift, striking the head off in a single blow.